FedMEKT: Distillation-based Embedding Knowledge Transfer for Multimodal Federated Learning: FedMEKT: Federated Multimodal Embedding Knowledge Transfer

-where $h_A=f_A(x^A_k)$, $h_B=f_B(x^B_k)$, and $\gamma$ is the parameter to manipulate the trade-off between the local reconstruction loss and the embedding knowledge transfer regularizer.
+where $h_A=f_A(x^A_k)$, $h_B=f_B(x^B_k)$, and $\gamma$ is the parameter to manipulate the trade-off between the local reconstruction loss and the embedding knowledge transfer regularizer. $\ell_A$ and $\ell_B$ are the reconstruction loss functions of two corresponding modalities A and B on local data, respectively.
 Hence, the $\ell_{EKD}$ denotes the joint embedding knowledge transfer regularizer (e.g., Kullback-Leibler (KL) Divergence loss) for both modalities A and B. By mimicking the generalized encoder via minimizing the $\ell_{EKD}$, the local model could enhance the generalization of local multimodal encoder models and avoid biases when training on the skewed private dataset.
 If client $k$ holds the unimodal data of modality A or B, it is only necessary to compute the autoencoder loss function for that particular modality.
-The overall training loss $\mathcal{L}^k_c$ for the autoencoders from two modalities for each client $k$ is given in Eq.~\ref{eq:totalloss-local}.
-Different from MM-FedAvg \cite{zhao2022multimodal} method that updates the autoencoder of modality A and B separately, we apply the synchronous update for the entire autoencoder from both modalities.
+To perform the local autoencoder learning, we apply the synchronous update for the entire autoencoder from both modalities.
+The overall training loss $\mathcal{L}^k_c$ defined in Eq.~\ref{eq:objective-local} for the autoencoders from two modalities for each client $k$ is given in Eq.~\ref{eq:totalloss-local}.